-The Doctor of Occupational Therapy prepares students to become experts in an identified specialization area and will prepare them to become clinical leaders, translating new findings and evidence into practice.
-Students will develop and demonstrate more advanced knowledge and skills, beyond the master’s level in an occupational therapy concentration area.
+The Doctor of Occupational Therapy prepares licensed clinicians to become experts in an identified specialization area and will prepare them to become clinical leaders, translating new findings and evidence into practice.
+In this post-professional program, students will develop and demonstrate more advanced knowledge and skills, beyond those learned at the master’s level, in an occupational therapy concentration area.

 Primary entry requirements are: